fin-cli/handbook/commands/user/meta/list.md

-# wp user meta list
+# fin user meta list

 Lists all metadata associated with a user.